-The strong points of American College's Diploma program are as follows:
+We find that the strong points of American College's MBA program are as follows:

 - 1. A well-structured and organized program following the ECTS standards. - 2.
 The program of study is well-designed and delivered in line with its objectives and the College's strategy. - 3.
 Management, teaching and administrative staff are committed to the delivery of the program. - 4.
 A well-resourced program. - 5.
 The process of teaching and learning supports student needs and development. - 6.
-All faculty have proper educational qualifications (Ph.D.) and most have a wealth of professional experience.
+All faculty have proper educational qualifications (Ph.D.) and most have a wealth of professional experience which is a great resource for teaching on an MBA program.

-We find that American College's Diploma program can be improved on the following fronts:
+We find that American College's MBA program can be improved on the following fronts:

-- 1. We encourage the faculty to engage more heavily in applied activities such as participating to the local market, and for the college to put in place stronger incentives for the faculty to do so. - 2.
-Internationalization could be improved in a number of ways including more student and hosting visiting faculty from institutions outside Cyprus - 3.
-Intensify (existing) links with industry in part by the development of internships. - 5.
-Provide more IT courses to the students through the Diploma program.
+- 1. We encourage the faculty to engage more heavily in research activities and for the college to put in place stronger incentives for the faculty to do so.
+While there seems to be a clear ambition for faculty to engage in research activities (and there is evidence of early success), the teaching load is relatively high.
+This factor must be carefully managed. - 2.
+While the five concentrations are an important forthcoming component of the MBA, the logistics of it need to be carefully ironed out. - 3.
+Internationalization could be improved in a number of ways including more student exchange and hosting visiting faculty from institutions outside Cyprus - 4.
+Intensify (existing) links with industry in part by the development of internships.